python-can-define-radio/sdr-course/classroom_activities/Ch04_Analyzing_Signals_URH/050_Interpret_unknown_noisy_signal.md

 ![unknown_signal_2_centerset.png](https://github.com/python-can-define-radio/sdr-course/blob/main/classroom_activities/Chx_Misc/Images/unknown_signal_2_centerset.png?raw=true)

-- Go back to Signal View `Analog` and determine signals `Modulation` type as in previous lesson.

 - Determine signals `Samples/Symbol` as in previous lesson.

-- Check all your settings and reveal your message.
+- Set Show data as to `ASCII` and verify all settings to reveal your message.

 ### ℹ️ Some useful resources for urh: